Battle of Bahadur Post: Helicopter shootdown

-On 1 August, two Pakistani Lama helicopters were detected by Indian forces who fired their Igla manpads upon them.
-One of the helicopters carrying commander of 323rd Brigade, Brigadier Masood Anwari was struck killing him and two others.
-It was the first shootdown of an aircraft by the Igla missile system and the first shootdown of a Pakistani helicopter by an Indian MANPAD System.
-Indian force also deployed another SAM squadron which were to partake in the republic day parade to the area in order to strengthen their defence in the region against Pakistani intrusions.
-The helicopter crash led to a loss of momentum in Pakistani side and stalled the offensive.
+On 1 August, two Pakistani Lama helicopters were detected by Indian forces who fired their Igla MANPADS upon them.
+One of the helicopters carrying the commander of 323rd Brigade, Brigadier Masood Anwari, was struck, killing him and two others.
+It was the first shootdown of a Pakistani helicopter by an Indian MANPADS system.
+Indian force also deployed another SAM squadron which was to partake in the Republic Day parade to the area in order to strengthen their defence in the region against Pakistani intrusions.
+The helicopter crash led to a loss of momentum on the Pakistani side and stalled the offensive.
 Artillery duels continued till 3 August.